arend-lang/site/src/documentation/tutorial/PartI/universes.md

 # Hierarchies of universes, polymorphism

-As we mentioned earlier <!-- (TODO: ref) --> there is no actual type of all types in Arend.
+As we mentioned [earlier](synndef#polymorphism) there is no actual type of all types in Arend.
 The type {%ard%}\Type{%endard%} behaves pretty much like the one, but not quite, and the difference is precisely that {%ard%}\Type{%endard%} cannot be used for contradictory circular definitions.
 This is so because {%ard%}\Type{%endard%} actually hides the hierarchy of unverses {%ard%}\Type0{%endard%},